DIGITAL DIRECTORIES LIMITED

 9.6 All other trademarks not owned by the Company that appear in connection with the Website are the property of their respective owners, who may or may not be affiliated with, connected to or sponsored by the Company.

-9.8 The Lawyer agrees that the Company is free to use any content, information or ideas published on the Website, and grants the Company a non-exclusive licence to use, represent and reproduce to the public from the Website, or by any other means, distribute and even modify the content, insofar as it is necessary for the provision of the Services, as determined in the Company’s sole and absolute discretion.
+9.8 The Lawyer or the Firm agrees that the Company is free to use any content, information or ideas published on the Website, and grants the Company a non-exclusive licence to use, represent and reproduce to the public from the Website, or by any other means, distribute and even modify the content, insofar as it is necessary for the provision of the Services, as determined in the Company’s sole and absolute discretion.

 10.1 Whilst we have implemented GDPR compliant technical and organisational measures to secure your personal data from unauthorised use, we cannot guarantee that unauthorised third parties will never be able to defeat those measures.